 Purchase an air purifier

-Certain air purifiers not only kill mold spores in the air but can also kill molds that are visibly exposed on walls, ceilings and others areas of your home.
+Certain air purifiers can not only kill mold spores in the air but also eliminate molds visibly exposed on walls, ceilings, and other areas of your home.
 How?
 By producing negative/positive ions and ozone and blowing them into the breathing space.
 Ozone is a powerful oxidizing (killing) agent.
 It oxidizes mold spores on direct contact.

 Want to Sell Your Fire-Damaged House?